Sergey Levine

 Awards & Recognition

-• IEEE RAS Early Career Award
+• Presidential Early Career Award for Scientists and Engineers (PECASE)

-• Sloan Research Fellowship
+• Sloan Research Fellowship (2019)

-• ICML Best Paper (multiple)
+• Multiple conference Best Paper Awards

 See Also